Beginner's Guide to Peace - Treacherous Roads

 Standard Oil saves the whales

 In the early 1800’s whale oil was an important source of lighting for much of the United States.
 In reaction to increasing consumer demand, the U.S. whaling industry experienced tremendous growth at this time.
 From 392 whaling vessels in 1833, the industry grew to 735 ships by 1846 to produce a combined total of 6 to 10 million gallons of whale oil each year.
-Despite the rapid expansion, the cost of regular oil rose rapidly from 35 cents a gallon in 1825 to 95 cents in 1855, undoubtedly due to the diminishing number of whales in the wild.
+Despite the rapid expansion, the cost of regular oil rose rapidly from 35 cents a gallon in 1825 to 95 cents in 1855, undoubtedly due to the diminishing number of whales.
 Had the growth of whaling continued at this rate, it seems certain that many species of whale would have become extinct by the end of that century.

 Fortunately technology and the free market intervened.
 Because of the rapidly rising price of whale oil, economic incentives were created to find a replacement.
 Following the invention of kerosene distillation from petroleum in 1849, entrepreneurs like John D. Rockefeller entered the market to provide a better, standardized alternative, providing the basis for the name Standard Oil.
 By improving efficiency and reducing waste by finding uses for distillation by-products, the price of the superior kerosene eventually dropped from 59 cents a gallon in 1865 to seven cents in 1895.
-Interestingly, the drilling for petroleum in Pennsylvania, the site of the world’s first oil wells, actually improved the local environment by decreasing the contamination of lakes by naturally occurring petroleum leaks!
+Interestingly, the drilling for petroleum in Pennsylvania, the site of the world’s first oil wells, actually improved the local environment by decreasing the contamination of lakes from naturally occurring petroleum leaks!

 The advance of technology of course did not end there.
 The use of kerosene as a lighting source was eventually replaced with the incandescent bulb in the late 1800’s which itself is being quickly replaced by cooler and more energy efficient LED bulbs in the current century.